-The Working Group is comprised of a broad cross-section of community stakeholders, including: City staff; the Sheriff’s Department; the Malibu faith community; The People Concern and its outreach workers; residents and representatives of the business community; State Parks; LA County Library; and local and regional homeless assistance agencies and organizations.
+The Working Group is comprised of a broad cross-section of community stakeholders, including: City staff; Sheriff’s Department; Malibu Public Safety Commission; Malibu faith community; The People Concern and its outreach workers; residents and representatives of the business community; State Parks; LA County Library; and local and regional homeless assistance agencies and organizations.

 The Homelessness Working Group meets regularly to discuss issues and opportunities for addressing homelessness in Malibu, and to consider options for implementation of the Homelessness Strategic Plan goals.

 The Malibu Community Assistance Resource Team (CART) is a 501(c)(3) community-based team of volunteers that provide basic needs for homeless individuals in Malibu.